National Nonprofit Develops Plan for Kern County Animal Services in Bakersfield, California

 We are excited to announce that the CAPS coordinated the transfer of 18 dogs from Kern County, including one pregnant Chihuahua mix, to Humane Society for Southwest Washington in Vancouver on December 8, 2022.
 Humane Society for Southwest Washington will now be taking Kern dogs on a monthly basis.
 CAPS has been trying to coordinate this partnership since last spring.

 These shelters are two of the many no- or low-kill facilities in Western states that we are working with, encouraging the formation of partnerships between them and Kern County.

-As of March.
-21, 2022 CAPS’ efforts have saved the lives of 135 dogs.
-At our urging, the Kern County shelter has begun using the pro bono services of a professional photographer for high risk dogs and describing their personalities on social media.
+Since mid-February 2022, CAPS’ efforts have saved the lives of 211 dogs.
+At our urging, the Kern County shelter has been taking decent photos and videos and writing stories about dogs on social media.
 But much more work is needed.
 We are putting our efforts into helping reform the shelter and thus reduce the number of animals being killed.
 Also, keep an eye on our social media.
 CAPS will continue to post videos of at-risk dogs, and we will be creating blogs and follow-up videos about some of the rescued dogs.
 It’s so wonderful to see them thriving in their new homes.

 Please donate today to help CAPS continue to save at-risk dogs from Kern County Animal Services.
 Your donations will help CAPS coordinate and fund last-minute transportation needs that save dogs from this shelter and finally give them a chance to live in a loving, forever home.